chuanhao01/Learn-Gatsby/docs/design-decisions.md

 Trying out the eslint method is worth a try
 Only thing I could think off that would push in other favor is import order mattered

+## Page naming

+Just follow naming convention of gatsby and use lowercase.
+Also since we want the page rendering to be in lowercase as well.

+### Winning Thought

+Since it is already gatsby naming convention

+### Other thoughts

+Not worth and since we can be consistent, so we are using this.